Teycir/GhostChat/README.md

 A: Yes, for active connections.
 Installing as PWA helps with persistence.
 Future extension wrapper will add background support.

 **Q: How much does it cost to run?**
 A: Zero.
-GitHub Pages + Cloudflare are free forever (no bandwidth limits), STUN servers are free, Gun relays are community-run.
+Cloudflare Pages is free forever (unlimited bandwidth), STUN servers are free, Gun relays are community-run.

-**Q: What if GitHub Pages goes down?**
+**Q: What if Cloudflare Pages goes down?**
 A: Tor backup is always available.
-Static PWA can also be hosted on Cloudflare Pages, any web server, or community mirrors.
+Static PWA can also be hosted on GitHub Pages, any web server, or community mirrors.
 Open source = unstoppable.

 **Q: Can PrivyPeer be censored or taken down?**
-A: Primary site (GitHub Pages) can be taken down.
+A: Primary site (Cloudflare Pages) can be taken down.
 But Tor backup is censorship-proof, and community can re-host anywhere.
 Static PWA = easy to mirror.

 **Q: How much does it cost to run?**
-A: GitHub Pages + Cloudflare = $0 forever.
+A: Cloudflare Pages = $0 forever (unlimited bandwidth).
 Tor backup = $0 (community-run).
 No costs at any scale.

 **Q: Are messages stored permanently?**
 A: No. Messages are stored in RAM only and disappear when you close the tab.
 Zero disk traces.